Names To Run Away From: Xtreme Kool Letterz

 - Xykon, self named for the Xtreme Kool Letterz quotient.
 Gets (more) homicidal whenever someone spells his name with a Z by mistake - Zs are for pussies.
 Note the suspicious similarly of the name to the compound Zyklon B, used by the Nazis in death camps.
 Presuming this was intentional, it provides a good clue to Xykon's general nature.

-- X. Who's birth name is Elzandra, legal name Alexandra, and happens to be a Child of Prophecy.
+- A Magical Roommate: X, whose birth name is Elzandra, legal name Alexandra, and happens to be a Child of Prophecy.
 She also likes explosions.
 The only reason she wouldn't qualify is her extreme apathy.

 - Dan Byker.
 Byker is not Biker.